panglesd/slipshow/docs/tutorial.rst

 Writing on the screen
 ~~~~~~~~~~~~~~~~~~~~~

-One of the design goal of slipshow is to make digital presentations "less bad"
+One of the goal of slipshow is to make digital presentations "less bad" compared
-compared to the blackboard ones.
+to the blackboard ones.

 One of the great features of blackboards is that you can write on them while
 explaining, doodle, make arrows all over the place.
 To try to do something